The Mountains of Arizona

 Brushy Mountain rises south of Bartlett Dam Road, about 10 miles east from where the road starts off of Cave Creek Road, and about 4 miles from the Bartlett Dam Reservoir.
 The summit lies less than a mile from the road, and looked to be a fast hike.
 I had not originally planned to hike this peak today, but I had to make some adjustments to my original plans, and suddenly Brushy Mountain looked like an attractive consolation.

 I actually wanted to hike St. Clair Peak, which lies north of Brushy by about three miles.
-From my home, it’s about 40 miles to the area, and I arrived here about 11:30 a.m., the day cool and very breezy, as the remnants of a small storm were still lingering and moving through.
+From my home, it is about 40 miles to the area, and I arrived here about 11:30 a.m., the day cool and very breezy, as the remnants of a small storm were still lingering and moving through.
 From Bartlett Dam Road, I went north on Horseshoe Dam Road about two miles to where it tops out at 3,700 feet elevation.
 St. Clair Peak rises to the east of this position.
 The land up here is contained within the Tonto National Forest, but consists of high desert plants rather than big trees.

 The satellite images show a rougher "forest" track that leads east from Horseshoe Dam Road toward the peak.
 I was hoping I could drive in a few yards to hide the car, then hike the rest.
 However, this littler road is gated shut (actually, welded shut) at the main road with signs saying that parking is prohibited.
 So I parked north about 200 feet near another gate and started hiking.
 Then I got a little uncomfortable leaving my car where it was.
 I was pretty sure I was legal to park there, but I had no day pass, and I did not want to risk a fine.
 I am not sure if I need one, but I figured it would be wise to play it safe.
 My gamble could cost me a hefty fine.
 So I immediately canceled this hike, knowing I had some homework to do before coming back.